-Further assessment takes the form of a practical flying exercise which must be passed at 40% or above.
+Further assessment takes the form of a practical flying exercise which is assessed on a pass/fail basis.

-Pathway specific skills in the safe use of certain machines is required to be signed off by a pathway tutor.
+Pathway specific skills in the safe use of certain machines are required to be signed off by a pathway tutor.

 CAD is assessed on a pass/fail basis.
-To pass students need to be able to create 2D drawings using a range of tools and techniques, applying appropriately-formatted dimensions and layers, prepare a sheet layout to include a title block and appropriately-scaled viewport, and print the document to PDF whilst maintaining the correct paper size and scale.
+To pass students need to be able to create 2D drawings using a range of tools and techniques, applying appropriately formatted dimensions and layers, prepare a sheet layout to include a title block and appropriately scaled viewport, and print the document to PDF whilst maintaining the correct paper size and scale.